 “Just keep telling yourself that.”
 The child ran off before I could respond.

 Evan measured my growing belly.
 The child wiggled as he worked.
 He laughed.

 “A lively little being,” he commented quietly.
 I nodded.
 She was the wiggliest of all the babies I had carried.
 He took my pulse through my failed attempts at creating the proper shade of blue.
 No matter how I tried, I could not capture the hue I had seen in the museum.
 The paintings of the child’s land were not right without that blue.
-Evan moved a blue coated canvas off of the bed and set it next to three others.
-Each was wrong in a way that made my stomach curl.
+Evan moved a blue-coated canvas off the bed and set it next to three others, each wrong in a way that made my stomach curl.

 “Blue period?” he teased.

 I frowned.
 “Can you get me more paint?”

 “You’ve used all the blue already?”
 He opened the closet and dug out two fresh tubes, one turqouise and the other Payne’s Grey.
 I’d already mixed those two as many ways as I could imagine.
 “It’s all that’s left,” he said, noticing my disappointment.
 Then, with an indication to the pile of mispainted forests, he asked, “May I take these?”